intelsdi-x/snap-plugin-collector-cinder/README.md

 ### snap's Global Config
 Global configuration files are described in snap's documentation.
 You have to add section "cinder" in "collector" section and then specify following options:
 - `"endpoint"` - URL for OpenStack Identity endpoint aka Keystone (ex. `"http://keystone.public.org:5000"`)
-- `"user"` -  user name which has access to OpenStack
+- `"user"` -  user name which has access to OpenStack.
+It is highly prefer to provide user with administrative privileges.
+Otherwise returned metrics may not be complete.
 - `"password"` -  user password
+- `"tenant"` - name of project admin project.
+This parameter is optional for global config.
+It can be provided at later stage, in task manifest configuration section for metrics.

 ### Examples
 It is recommended to set interval above 20 seconds.
 This may lead to overloading Keystone with authentication requests.